vamsitallapudi/Android-Interview-Questions-And-Answers/README.md

 -   **How to handle crashing of AsyncTask during screen rotation?**<br/>
     A) The best way to handle AsyncTask crash is to create a RetainFragment, i.e., a fragment without UI as shown in the gist below: https://gist.github.com/vamsitallapudi/26030c15829d7be8118e42b1fcd0fa42
     We can also avoid this crash by using RxJava instead of AsyncTask as we will be subscribing and unsubscribing at onResume() and onPause() methods respectively.

+-  **What is a RetainFragment?**<br/>
+    Generally, Fragments are destroyed and recreated along with their parent Activity’s whenever a configuration change occurs.
+Calling setRetainInstance(true) allows us to bypass this destroy-and-recreate cycle, notifying the system to retain the current instance of the fragment when the activity is recreated.

 -  **Difference between serializable and parcelable?
 Why android introduced Parcelable?**<br/>
     A) Serializable uses reflection while for parcelable, developers from android team wrote custom code that performs manual marshalling(converting data into byte stream) and unmarshalling(converting the byte stream back to their original data).
 Usually Parcelable is considered faster than Serializable.